 I am very sorry that this has not been dealt with sooner.

 You are quite right.
-The relevant line should read: "The five-year investigation by Mr Heinonen's department drew on Western intelligence to help an IAEA inquiry into whether Iran had conducted research into developing a nuclear warhead for a missile.
+The relevant line should read: "The five-year investigation by Mr Heinonen's department drew on Western intelligence to help an IAEA inquiry into whether Iran had conducted research into developing a nuclear warhead for a missile."

 This is a genuine mistake.
 We did not mean to say and are quite aware that the IAEA has never formally stated that Iran is making or trying to make nuclear weapons.
 As we have reported, Mohammed ElBaradei specifically stated that there was no credible evidence of this.